In the Media

 11 April 2014 Forbes: No, Russia Isn’t Going To Steal The Internet “Those who fear an ‘ITU takeover’ or, even less plausibly, a ‘Putin takeover’ or ‘Chinese takeover’ of the root are completely unable to provide plausible scenarios by which this could happen because of the end of the NTIA contract,” says Brenden Kuerbis of the Internet Governance Project (IGP)…How exactly does the absence of NTIA in the root zone modification loop suddenly make an intergovernmental treaty regulating ICANN more likely than it already is?”

-18 March 2014 Wall Street Journal: U.S. Plan for Web Faces Credibility Issue “Syracuse University professor Milton Mueller, a critic of government involvement in the Internet, said he welcomed the move, but remains concerned about Icann accumulating too much influence through the process.
-‘There is a danger, if we do this wrong and throw it all in Icann’s hands, that they become an autonomous organization that really controls policy making and implementation of the root.’
+18 March 2014 Wall Street Journal: U.S. Plan for Web Faces Credibility Issue “Professor Milton Mueller, a critic of government involvement in the Internet, said he welcomed the move, but remains concerned about ICANN accumulating too much influence through the process.
+‘There is a danger, if we do this wrong and throw it all in ICANN’s hands, that they become an autonomous organization that really controls policy making and implementation of the root.’
 Mr. Mueller said.
 ‘That makes them really hard to control.'”

 4 March 2014 Washington Internet Daily: Private Sector Doubtful of Suggestion to Take IANA Function Outside of ICANN (subscription only)